PRODUCT FILTER

 • Mixed hyperlipidaemia when a statin is contraindicated or not tolerated or in patients at high cardiovascular risk in addition to a statin when triglycerides and HDL cholesterol are not adequately controlled.

-• Known hypersensitivity to any of the active substance or excipients.
+• Known hypersensitivity to any of the ingredients.

 • Severe renal dysfunction.